Four Beautiful Character Traits in Aging Women

 I thanked her for the compliment, and immediately she added, “Well, you can go back to him now.
 You’re not so beautiful anymore.”

-When the reality of fading physical beauty sets in, aging women do well to remember that their inner beauty still shines in their strength, as in all their other virtues (some mentioned in the alphabet below).
+When the reality of fading physical beauty sets in, aging women do well to remember that their inner beauty still shines in their character virtues, (some mentioned in the alphabet below).
 In this article, we will admire the beauty in four of these many virtues and appreciate their emphasis on being beautiful more than looking beautiful.

 The Alphabet of Beautiful Traits